Graeme Dott: 2006 World Championship victory

-Dott started his campaign with an easy 10–3 victory over former champion John Parrott, before beating veteran Nigel Bond 13–9 in the second round.
+Dott started his campaign with a 10–3 victory over former champion John Parrott, before beating veteran Nigel Bond 13–9 in the second round.
 In his quarter-final match against Australia's Neil Robertson, Dott took a 12–8 lead, before being pegged back to 12–12, and then edging through the deciding frame to win 13–12.
 In the semi-finals, he faced then two-time champion Ronnie O'Sullivan in a rematch of their 2004 Championship final.
 They finished the second session tied 8–8, but Dott swept O'Sullivan in the third session en route to a 17–11 victory.

 Dott faced Peter Ebdon in the final for the £200,000 prize.
 He began the last session leading 15–7, but Ebdon won six successive frames to reduce the deficit to two.
 Dott eventually won 18–14, after winning some vital frames with impressive clearances.

 It stands as the longest final ever, and was, at the time, the latest to finish (John Higgins's victory over Mark Selby the following year now holds the record).
 The previous record holder had been the classic final frame black ball finish 1985 final between Englishman Steve Davis and Northern Irishman Dennis Taylor, which ended at 12:19 a.m.
 (GMT).
 The Dott–Ebdon match finished half an hour later, despite featuring three fewer frames, reflecting the slow overall pace of the match, so slow that both afternoon sessions only had six frames, rather than the usual eight.
 Moreover, at over 74 minutes, the 27th frame was the then longest in the history of the World Championship, beating the previous record of 70 minutes set by Canadian Cliff Thorburn and Welshman Doug Mountjoy, a record that would stand until 2009.

 The victory over Ebdon took Dott's ranking up to number 6 for the 2006/2007 season, a career high at the time.